Home Storage Solution 101

 Don't overlook the potential of your cabinet doors.
 Attach racks or hooks to the inside of cabinet doors to store items like pot lids, measuring spoons, or cleaning supplies.
 This is a great way to make use of unused space while keeping your kitchen organized.

-• DIY Tip: Use adhesive hooks or small wire racks to store items inside cabinet doors.
-For a more durable solution, attach a magnetic knife strip to store knives or kitchen tools.
+• DIY Tip : Use adhesive hooks or small wire racks to store items inside cabinet doors.
+For a more durable solution, attach a magnetic knife strip or a cabinet door rack to hold knives or kitchen tools.

 4. Add a Magnetic Spice Rack